abouteiller/ompi-aurelien/README.FT.ULFM.md

   completions and agreement return values.

 ## Supported Systems
-There are four main MPI network models available in Open MPI: "ob1", "cm", "yalla", and "ucx".
-Only "ob1" is adapted to support fault tolerance.
+There are several MPI engines available in Open MPI, notably, PML "ob1", "cm", "ucx", and MTL "ofi", "portals4", "psm2".
+At this point, only "ob1" is adapted to support fault tolerance.

 "ob1" uses BTL ("Byte Transfer Layer") components for each supported network. "ob1" supports a variety of networks that can be used in